Should you worry when cracks appear on your walls?

 Benefits of Geobear´s ground engineering solutions:

-- Cracks on walls generally close up
+- Cracks in walls, both internally and externally, generally close up

 - Doors and windows will be freed up to function normally